 This official will be nominated by FIM; he shall guide the organisers for building the track.
 He is an expert for the construction of the tracks and will advice the local organisers for modifying the course, the safety zones and the succession of obstacles.
+If he judges that changes of the track or obstacles must be made for reasons of safety, these must be carried out before the start of the practice.
 He will report to the FIM Race Director during the event.

-In the absence of FIM Course Inspector, the FIM Race Director who will take the role
+In the absence of FIM Course Inspector, the FIM Race Director who will take the role.

-066.3.5.11 Official Signals
+O66.3.5.11 Official Signals